HomeMy WebLinkAbout1938-08-23 478

 Mr. Ross said that he had received a telephone call

-from Mr. Draper of the Belmont Springs Country Club re-
+from Mr. Draper of the Belmont Springs Country Club re- Closing

-questing that he be given permission to close off Water-
+questing that he be given permission to close off Water- off street

-town Street, to the Concord Turnpike during the golf
+town Street to the Concord Turnpike during the golf

 tournament next week.
 Mr. Potter moved that permission